 When you buy a used car, you also have to get the car covered under a valid insurance policy.
-The Motor Vehicles Act, 1988 mandates a liability only used car insurance policy on the car before you take it out for a ride.
-So, let’s understand the policy in details –
+The Motor Vehicles Act, of 1988 mandates a liability-only used car insurance policy on the car before you take it out for a ride.
+So, let’s understand the policy in detail –

 What is a used car insurance plan?

-You need a used car insurance policy because of the following reasons –
+You need a used car insurance policy for the following reasons –

 - Comprehensive coverage

 If you invest in a comprehensive old car insurance policy, you can get coverage for the damages suffered by your car.
 These damages might arise from natural or man-made calamities and can incur considerable repair costs.
 Under the comprehensive policy, however, the repair costs would be paid by the insurance company taking a huge financial burden off your shoulders.